ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-The `createMergedTypeResolver` helper accepts a `MergedTypeConfig` object and returns a default `MergedTypeResolver` for that _specific_ config.
+The `createMergedTypeResolver` helper accepts a `MergedTypeResolverOptions` object --consisting of the portion of the `MergedTypeConfig` related to resolver setup-- and returns the default `MergedTypeResolver` for that _specific_ config.
 This resolver function can then be wrapped with additional behavior, and then assigned as a custom `resolve` method for the config.

 ### Custom resolvers